 Fuzzy logic has enhanced RPL's decision-making capabilities by enabling it to evaluate multiple routing components simultaneously.
-Mehbodniya et al. (2022) [12] utilized fuzzy logic to develop EA-RPL, which considers various factors, including residual energy, load, all Expected Transmission Count (ETX).
+Mehbodniya et al. (2022) [12] utilized fuzzy logic to develop EA-RPL, which considers various factors, including residual energy, load, and Expected Transmission Count (ETX).
 This method made the network use less power and survive longer.

-Arivubrakan and Kanagachidambaresan (2021)[13] created a way to the Fully Logic to identify parent nodes based on hop count, energy, signal strength, and ETA.
-Their simulation results showed significant improvements in two Quality of Service (QCC) metrics: the packet delivery ratio and latency.
+Arivubrakan and Kanagachidambaresan (2021) [13] created a way to use Fuzzy Logic to identify parent nodes based on hop count, energy, signal strength, and ETX.
+Their simulation results showed significant improvements in two Quality of Service (QoS) metrics: the packet delivery ratio and latency.

-Context-Aware Routing Mechanisms:
+Context-Aware Routing Mechanisms

-Researchers have been exploring context-aware routing menods to enhance the flexibility of RPL as network conditions evolve.
-Royaee tean, 202, 214] used a routing decision model, M-RPL, that incorporates context-aware veriables including node mobility and energy levels.
-Their approach was better at balancing the Net and conserving energy than traditional RPL.
+Researchers have been exploring context-aware routing methods to enhance the flexibility of RPL as network conditions evolve.
+Royaee et al. (2021) [14] used a routing decision model, M-RPL, that incorporates context-aware variables, including node mobility and energy levels.
+Their approach was better at balancing the load and conserving energy than traditional RPL.

 Liu et al. (2015) [15] developed the scaled context-aware objective RPL (O-RPL) in the field of agriculture.
-It examines both the control world and what makes each node unique.
+It examines both the external world and what makes each node unique.
 This design helped the networks of agricultural IoT applications last longer and improved routing performance.